lhbikos/ReC_Psychometrics/docs/11-CFA_2ndOrder.md

 * Allowing the error variances of indicators to correlate.
   - This would mean that there is something in common about the two items that is not explained/caused by the items' relationship(s) with their respective factor(s).
 There are a variety of reasons this could occur, perhaps they have a content element that is in common, but different than the factor to which they belong.
 Methods factors (e.g., reverse scored items) can also contribute to items being correlated.

 We use **modification indices** as a guide to determine if an error covariance is worth freeing.
-Modification indices tell you the degree to which your chi-square value will drop if the relationship between the two parameters are freed to relate (either a path or a covariance).
+Modification indices tell you the degree to which your chi-square value will drop if the relationship between the two parameters is freed to relate (either a path or a covariance).
 Generally, a 1 degree of freedom change in a model will be a statistically significant difference if the chi-square value drops by 4 points.
 This is purely a statistical test that you have to then discern:

 * if allowing the two elements to relate is theoretically defensible; and/or
-* if there is truly something reasonably in common betwen the elements that is different from the theorized relations with the factors
+* if there is truly something reasonably in common between the elements that is different from the theorized relations with the factors

 Although many psychometricians frown on this, I think it, minimally, makes good diagnostic sense to take a look.
 The code below extracts the modification indices (MIs) from the object (*corrF*) that holds the *lavaan* output.
 Only MIs with a value greater than 4.0 are shown and they are sorted in descending order.
 We only ask for MIs greater than 4.0 because a 1 degree-of-freedom Chi-square difference test requires a difference of 3.841 (rounds to 4.0) to be statistically significant at $p < 0.05$.